 Backcountry

-These remote routes located in the heart of the High Peaks represent the classic Adirondack climbing experience: long days, spectacular views and enjoyable movement.
+These remote routes located in the vast backcountry of the Adirondack Park represent the classic Adirondack climbing experience: long days, spectacular views and enjoyable movement.
 While these represent the more popular options, there are many others, let us know what you have in mind!

 Book nowSummer/Fall